 On August 19, 1848, the New York Herald reported the news along the American East Coast of the California Gold Rush.
 It was not new news to those further West, as the gold rush had started in January and was publicized in San Francisco in March.
-However, the New York Herald was the most profitable and popular newspaper in the US at that time, and by the dawn of the American Civil War the newspaper claimed a circulation of 84,000 copies and called itself “the most largely circulated journal in the world.”
-In any event, the news of the gold rush spread to a much larger audience than previously and spread the gold fever much wider than before.
+However, the New York Herald was then the most profitable and popular newspaper in the US.
+By the dawn of the American Civil War, the newspaper claimed a circulation of 84,000 copies and called itself “the most largely circulated journal in the world.”
+In any event, the news of the gold rush spread to a much larger audience than previously and circulated the gold fever much wider than before.

 Bill Petro, your friendly neighborhood historian